(2021.04.15) Interim Evaluation of Trident L 40 Meter Performance

-Important: The trident wire's straight pull, length, its angle and spacing from the horizontal wire are critical to the 40 meter pattern shape.
+Important: The trident wire's angle and spacing from the horizontal wire, straight line shape and length are critical to the 40 meter pattern shape.
 Unfortunately, small trident wire changes make large pattern changes.
-Do not change the trident wire length or orientation to adjust R, X, or SWR.
+Do not adjust the trident wire in any way to change R, X, or SWR.

 Note: The repeated warning is intentional.
 You can lose 3 or 4 dB in a given direction(s), possibly more, with no way to detect the change other than reduced performance.
 And part of your benefit is lost.
 Especially for this upgrade, for best results strictly comply with the specifications.